lautarortega/chrome-intelligent-tab-grouper/README.md

 ## File Structure

+- `extension/`: Directory containing all extension-related files
   - `manifest.json`: Defines the extension's metadata and permissions.
   - `popup.html`: The HTML file for the extension's popup interface.
   - `popup.js`: Contains the logic for grouping and ungrouping tabs.
+- `README.md`: Documentation for the project.

 ## Permissions